How the udder half lives: Cannes moved by cow biopic

-CANNES, FRANCE (AFP) - Cannes on Friday (July 9) got deep insights into the lives of bovines with a documentary starring Luma, a photogenic cow.
+CANNES (France) • Cannes last Friday received deep insights into the lives of bovines with a documentary starring Luma, a photogenic cow.

-"It's hard to make a film about a cow as a feature film that works for an audience," one of the three editors, Mr Nicolas Chaudeurge, sighed at a news conference.
+"It's hard to make a film about a cow as a feature film that works for an audience," one of the three editors, Mr Nicolas Chaudeurge, said with a sigh at a news conference.

 The 100-minute biopic does without commentary, with the only human voices those of the farmers - who treat their "girls" with cheerful affection - or of visiting vets.